 When shopping for a chewing gum that will improve your smile, it is best that you look for brands that are labels as sugar free.
 Gum with sugars in them can have the opposite effect.
 These gums, which are full of sugar, can contribute to the development of plaque and tartar.
 One way to know you are purchasing the right gum is to not only look for the notation of “sugar free,” but to look for the American Dental Association seal of approval.
 This is often printed on packaging and can help lead you to the right choices.

 Chewing gum too often in a day can lead to soreness in the jaw.
 It may be most beneficial to chew sugarless, ADA-approved gum after every meal, especially if you are unable to brush your teeth.
 This can help in maintaining a healthy smile.

 Call NW Heights Dental today!

-Drs.
-Keri Smith and David Hiebert of NW Heights Dental are committed to helping patients in the community of Portland, OR with their oral health care needs.
+Dr. Keri Smith of NW Heights Dental are committed to helping patients in the community of Portland, OR with their oral health care needs.
 If you are interested in learning more about ways to maintain a healthy smile, call the office at (503) 646-1463 and visit the practice at 975 NW Saltzman Road.

 Posted in: General & Family Dentistry